Brain-Picking Becky: honest, messy, raw. The way life really is. Let’s connect.

 Brain-Picking #13: How We Tell (and Edit) Our Stories.
 Mood, tone, memory, language.
 The micro memoir might be the truest way to express our life stories.

 Brain Picking #14: Gratitude, A Photo Journal.
-Sometimes you have to take a break from the death and destruction of the news and channel in on the little stuff of life instead.
+Sometimes you have to take a break from the death and destruction of the news, and instead channel in on the little stuff of life.

 Briefly, Why Brain-Picking Becky?

 Throughout all of our recent political and social upheaval, I’ve kept coming back to four basic ideas that I believe our country needs more of: love, kindness, honesty, and art.
 The main idea behind Brain-Picking Becky is that I want to be a person who honestly talks and honestly listens to you.
 While my past writings have been open and truthful, they’ve also been polished and slaved-over (being a writer with OCD is weird).
 Therefore, each entry of Brain-Picking Becky will take a maximum of two hours from start to finish.
 They may be diary-esque and personal or perhaps cerebral and wandering.
 They might be connected to current events or totally in the clouds.
 Each one will revolve around a topic I believe we as Americans need to be talking more about.
 Obviously I will edit this column to some degree, but I’m challenging myself and promising you all that each entry will fall into this timeframe and that I won’t make any edits to the writing once I’ve posted.
 The whole point here is connection and honesty.
 So please, comment, find me on Twitter and Facebook, tell me what you think, even contribute your own entry to share up here.
 Let’s make this country a better place.